Yousha-dev/QBot/README.md

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Get ready to explore the world with the Humble Mecanum Robot!
-Happy coding! 🚀
+Embark on an exciting journey with the Humble Mecanum Robot!
+Happy coding and exploring! 🤖🌍